deis/builder/README.md

 ## Docker Based Development Environment

-Our preferred method of day-to-day development is using [our `go-dev` Docker image](https://github.com/deis/docker-go-dev).
-We use the tools described in this section to build, test, package and release each version of Deis.
+The preferred environment for development uses [the `go-dev` Docker image](https://github.com/deis/docker-go-dev).
+The tools described in this section to build, test, package and release each version of Deis.

 To use it yourself, we require that you have [make](https://www.gnu.org/software/make/) installed and Docker installed and running on your local development machine to use this method of development.